justinTsugranes/justinTsugranes/README.md

 - [How To Run An Effective Band Rehearsal](https://medium.com/itsguitar/how-to-run-an-effective-band-rehearsal-16f9379fa8ba?source=rss-7a7403f7f237------2)
 <!-- BLOG-POST-LIST:END -->

-Check out all of <a href="https://medium.com/@justintsugranes">My Medium Articles.</a> I talk about my journey to learn how to code, Web 3.0 (without all of the FUD and FOMO), music, guitar, and project deep-dives on current and past creative projects.
+### All Publications

+- <a href="https://medium.com/justintsugranes">justinTsugranes</a>: Personal Blog and Freelance Projects
+- <a href="https://medium.com/thelightningrealm">theLightningRealm</a>: Everything Web 3.0 Without the FUD and FOMO
+- <a href="https://medium.com/thepathcreator">thePathCreator</a>: Hard-Learned Life Lessons For Your Journey To The Top
+- <a href="https://medium.com/itsguitar">it'sGuitar!</a>: Life Beyond Power Chords
+- <a href="https://medium.com/misfitdodo">misfitDodo</a>: Studio Life and the Creation of Original Music

 ---